M66B/FairEmail/docs/FAQ-de-rLI.md

 You can use the quick setup wizard to easily setup a Gmail account and identity.

 If you don't want to use an on-device Gmail account, you can either enable access for "less secure apps" and use your account password or enable two factor authentication and use an app specific password.
-Veuillez consulter [cette FAQ](#user-content-faq111) pour savoir pourquoi seuls les comptes sur l'appareil peuvent être utilisés.
+Please see [this FAQ](#user-content-faq111) on why only on-device accounts can be used.

 Note that an app specific password is required when two factor authentication is enabled.